 - Middle Age(35+): Try out Pilates, yoga, kickboxing, hiking, body building, the list is endless etc. Listen to your body and involve yourself in household chores of cleaning, gardening, walking down the stores as all these activities add up to a healthy and fitter, YOU.
 Weight training needs to be an essential part of everybody’s fitness regime in order to boost up the metabolism and fight aging.
 Add 1 min push-up, 2 min wall squat, 1 min superwoman, 2 min reverse lunge, 2 min calf raise, 2 min lateral raise, 1 min shoulder press, 3 min leg lift, 3 min crunches, 2 min cool down and there you are ready to move on.
 All it takes is two or three 15- to 20-minute strength-training sessions a week to build more muscle mass.

-We at Women Fitness promote mother-daughter workouts.
+We at Women Fitness promote mother-daughter workout.
 We even suggest that some grandmother-mother-daughter teams should be formulated to spread health awareness .
 It’s good to get young girls started on an exercise program and it’s a good way to spend time together.

 Many sports require power, which can be defined as a combination of strength and speed.
 Others require agility, which can be defined as nimbleness when starting, basketball require both power and agility.
 If you get involved in these sports, you should train to improve both.

 Keep a big fit ball near your desk and use it as your chair as much as possible.
 The ball keeps your posture straight and prevents hunching over.
-The amount of activity you slip into your routine might be minimal compared to a construction worker, a waitress, or a retail saleswoman who is moving around all day.
+The amount of activity or workout you slip into your routine might be minimal compared to a construction worker, a waitress, or a retail saleswoman who is moving around all day.
 Even though these little tips seem like trivialities, they do add up- as long as you don’t make the destination of those office walks to the snack bar or the candy machine.
 Be sure to drink water throughout the day and be mindful of your posture throughout the day.